Additive Schwarz methods for serendipity elements: Developing iterative methods

-Such patch spaces are shown in 2D for $\mathcal{S}_3$ and $\mathcal{Q}_3$ in \cref{fig:patchess3} and \cref{fig:patchesq3}, respectively.
-Similar plots for 3D patches are shown in \cref{3dpatches}.
+Note that these patch-based subspaces are labeled using subscripts.
+Later, in~\cref{ssec:mg}, we will also introduce function spaces based on a mesh hierarchy, and we shall label those with superscripts instead.
+Examples of vertex patch spaces are shown in~\cref{fig:patches}.
 These pictures highlight the considerable reduction in dimensionality that serendipity elements afford.
-We plot the patch size as a function of degree in \cref{patchdofs}.

 We can also include a comparison to patch sizes for simplicial cells with $\mathcal{P}_k$ elements, since rectangular cells can always be so tesselated.
 While $\mathcal{P}_k$ will have fewer degrees of freedom per cell than either $\mathcal{S}_k$ or $\mathcal{Q}_k$, simplicial meshes have many more cells sharing a vertex than do quad/hex meshes.
 While quad meshes typically have 4 cells sharing a vertex and hex meshes 8, triangular meshes will have 6-7 triangles sharing a vertex and tetrahedral meshes more like 20-30. \cref{patchdofs} shows that, with some representative choices, simplex meshes can offer smaller patch sizes than $\mathcal{Q}_k$ elements but not as small as $\mathcal{S}_k$.

-For each $i$, there is a natural prolongation $R_i: V_i \rightarrow V_{h,k}$ obtained by extending any function by zero outside of $\Omega^i$.
-This prolongation operator also allows us to define inner products and norms on the subspaces by:
+We plot the patch size as a function of degree in \cref{patchdofs}.

+Since $V_i \subset V_{h,k}$ for each $i$, the natural lifting operator $R_i: V_i \rightarrow V_{h,k}$ is trivial, although its adjoint shall appear in defining certain local operators.
+We also use the standard norms and inner products available on $V_{h,k}$ on its subspaces as needed.

 The patch spaces induce a decomposition of the global space: